BlackPantherJazz/focusflow/README.md

 Built with HTML, CSS, and JavaScript.

 ## How to Run
-1.Clone or download the repository
+- Clone or download the repository
-2.Open `index.html` in any browser
+- Open `index.html` in any browser
-3.No installations or servers required
+- No installations or servers required

 ## Features
 - Pomodoro focus timer with Low / Medium / High energy modes